stan1025/AutomationServiceChoreography/docs/artifacts/external-lead.md

 This design pattern is described based on MTP interface components but is not limited to their use.
 The External Lead principle can also be applied to other standardized or proprietary interface concepts.

-## Artifact Technological Conditions

 ## Artifact Building Blocks

 ![External Lead Components](./Abbildung_ExternalLead_Bestandteile.drawio.png)
 *Figure: Design pattern for External Lead with ServiceControl interface and four variables for the Do-Done interaction pattern*

 ### Component - External Lead

-The External Lead component consists of five structured variables:

-- **ServiceControl**: Variable for external service control
-- **DoRequest** & **DoneReply**: Structured variables for interaction with other choreography participants, each containing a binary variable per state machine state
-- **CommandEn**: Structured variable for enabling state transitions through control engineering connections
-- **Command**: Structured variable for state transitions triggered from within the choreography

-The DoRequest and DoneReply variables are based on the `ServiceStateStruct` data type, while Command and CommandEn are based on the `ServiceCommandStruct` data type.
+The External Lead component consists of five structured variables.
+The `ServiceControl` variable is used for external service control.
+For interaction with other choreography participants, the `DoRequest` and `DoneReply` variables are used, each containing a binary variable per state machine state and based on the `ServiceStateStruct` data type.
+The `CommandEn` variable enables state transitions through control engineering connections, while the `Command` variable is for state transitions triggered from within the choreography.
+Both `CommandEn` and `Command` are based on the `ServiceCommandStruct` data type.

 ### Data Type - ServiceControl